 Mortality and cause of death data

 Period lifetables with one-year age intervals were retrieved from the Human Mortality Database (13) for Denmark, Sweden and Norway from 1960 to 2014.
 These data contain high quality information on lifetable measures, such as the death distribution, survival function and life expectancy, by age and sex.
-We used cause-of-death data from the WHO Mortality Database to compute the proportion of deaths by cause, age, and sex in a given year for the same period (14).
-These are available in 5-year age and period categories.
-Ungrouping into 1-year groups increases the accuracy of the resulting estimates (15).
-Thus, we ungrouped the cause-of-death data into single-year ages using efficient estimation of smooth distributions and applied the proportions in the single-age lifetables (16).
+Cause-of-death data was obtained from the WHO Mortality Database to compute proportion of deaths by cause, age, and sex in a given year for the same period (14).
+Causes of death data was available in 5-year age and period categories.
+To increase the accuracy of the resulting estimates ungrouping (15) the cause-of-death data was ungrouped into single-year ages using efficient estimation of smooth distributions and applied the proportions in the single-age lifetables (16).

 Cause-of-death classification

-Data on causes of death were classified using the seventh, eighth, ninth and tenth revisions of the International Classification of Diseases (ICD) during the period studied.
+Data on causes of death were classified using the seventh, eighth, ninth and tenth revisions of the International Classification of Diseases (ICD) during the period studied (references for the ICD coding).
 Deaths were grouped in seven major cause-of-death categories aiming at better capturing conditions that might have affected mortality in these countries.
 We considered that smoking was prevalent among women (and still remains a problem) in Denmark; that the cardiovascular revolution took place in the studied period; and that the management of infectious diseases has improved greatly over the past half century.
 Hence, we grouped causes of death as follows: 1) Cancers sensitive to smoking, 2) Cancers not sensitive to smoking, 3) Cardiovascular diseases, 4) Non-infectious respiratory diseases, 5) Infectious respiratory diseases, 6) External causes and 7) Rest of causes.
 For ICD codes and details on the classification see Supplemental Information.
-Causes of death above age 85 were not decomposed, because of low reliability.
+Causes of death above age 85 were not decomposed, because of low reliability(REF).
 Our coding was cross-checked with other coding across ICD versions in the literature (17).
 A sensitivity analysis was performed to assure consistency of grouping across ICD versions (see SI).

 Lifespan inequality measure

 Several dispersion measures have been proposed to analyze lifespan inequality (18).
 Here, we use the coefficient of variation (CoV), which is the standard deviation divided by the mean of the lifetable age-at-death distribution, i.e. life expectancy (see SI for a brief description).
 CoV has been found to be a good indicator to measure lifespan inequality (19).
-The strong correlation between dispersion indicators suggests that main conclusions and results would not differ regardless of the measure used (18, 20, 21).
 Lifespan and life disparity (CoV) were calculated for Denmark, Norway and Sweden throughout 1960-2014.

 Decomposition techniques